13rac1/cclogs/docs/PRD-v1.0.0.md

 - Preserve directory structure to support restores and debugging.

 **Multi-machine behavior / idempotency**
-Because `ccls` runs from multiple machines, no local state DB is used.
+Because `cclogs` runs from multiple machines, no local state DB is used.
 - Default behavior: upload is safe to run repeatedly from any machine.
 - Two acceptable MVP modes (choose one; recommended is Mode B):
   - Mode A (simplest): Always PUT (overwrite) the destination key.